Skip to content

 2. At a particular time, two different parties from two different places can confer with each other and thus, their continuous contact becomes easily possible.

-3. Through video conferencing, an organisation can have very fast and direct communication with its various departments/branches situated at various distant places.(BCom Forms of Modern Communication Study Notes)
+3. Through video conferencing, an organization can have very fast and direct communication with its various departments/branches situated at various distant places.(BCom Forms of Modern Communication Study Notes)

-4. It is possible to have audio and video both types of communication of messages.
+4. It is possible to have both audio and video both types of communication of messages.

 Limitations

-1. High quality images can be received only by incurring extremely high cost and therefore, this technology is not very popular.
+1. High-quality images can be received only by incurring extremely high costs and therefore, this technology is not very popular.

-2. Video conferencing may be suitable for big organisations.
-It is not very suitable for small organisations because of high costs involved.
+2. Video conferencing may be suitable for big organizations.
+It is not very suitable for small organizations because of the high costs involved.

 Presently, some companies are trying for quality improvements in video-conferencing technology.
-Efforts are going on to prepare specific softwares, experimenting multimedia’s special effects, and to improve internal mechanism so that video- conferencing becomes less expensive with better quality.
+Efforts are going on to prepare specific software, experiment with multimedia’s special effects, and improve internal mechanisms so that video conferencing becomes less expensive with better quality.
+(BCom Forms of Modern Communication Notes Study Material)

 (V) INTERNET

-Internet is the most modern international communication system which creates, by connecting computers with the help of telephones, an international route for exchange of message/informations promptly without delay throughout the world.
+The Internet is the most modern international communication system which creates, by connecting computers with the help of telephones, an international route for exchange of messages/information promptly without delay throughout the world.
 Internet takes care of our requirements whether they are smallest or biggest.
+(BCom Forms of Modern Communication Notes Study Material)

 1. Server